KxSystems/nano/README.md

 case of a storage system supporting built-in compression, that compression can be measured when being entirely off-loaded onto the target storage device.

-This utility is used to confirm the basic expectations for the storage subsystem prior to a more detailed testing regime.
+This utility is used to confirm the basic expectations for the CPU and storage subsystem prior to a more detailed testing regime.

 "nano" does not simulate parallel IO rates via the creation of multi-column tick databases,